Grappe501/arkansas-political-history/site/src/content/pages/misc/content-standards-md.md

 Power Analysis
 Practical Reality
 Long-Term Impact
-Sources (even if “To be added”)
+Sources (even if "To be added")
 Rules
-Do not summarize text only — analyze structure.
+Do not summarize text only - analyze structure.
 Distinguish clearly between text and enforcement.
 Avoid present-day moral judgment language; use structural analysis.